 All Office documents are in plain English and publications are available in alternative formats on request.
 The Office's website meets the website accessibility requirements set out in the Accessibility and Inclusivity Standard under the Western Australia Whole of Government Digital Services Policy.
-Information published on the website can be viewed in alternative sizes.
 Online documents are published in PDF format, and correspondence can be sent by email and is scanned with Optical Character Recognition to PDF format, compatible with screen reader technology.

 Phone access is available through the National Relay Service for people with voice or hearing impairments calling the Office, and signs are provided in the reception area to assist visitors who have a hearing impairment.
-In 2020-21, the Office provided resources to staff on working with language interpreters and the National Relay Service as part of its Continuous Professional Development Program.

-In 2020-21, the Office also implemented a new Energy and Water Ombudsman website which includes Browsealoud, a text-to-speech tool that assists people with low literacy or vision impairments to access the information on the website.
+The Office's Energy and Water Ombudsman website also features Browsealoud, a text-to-speech tool that assists people with low literacy or vision impairments to access the information on the website.